ah-portfolio/External-tables-on-BigQuery-Snowflake/README.md

   1. Select where : on the bigest table which is orders
   2. Count(*) : on the bigest table which is orders
   3. Inner Join : between orders and customers
-  4. Agregation : find the number of orders per month per customer
+  4. Agregation : find the number of orders per customer

 ### Naive behaviour